OpenMined/PySyft/README.md

 # Contributors

-OpenMined and Syft appreciates all contributors, if you would like to fix a bug or suggest a new feature, please see our [guidelines](https://openmined.github.io/PySyft/developer_guide/index.html).<br />
+OpenMined and Syft appreciates all contributors, if you would like to fix a bug or suggest a new feature, please reach out via Github or Slack!

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="docs/img/contributors_dark.jpg">